olofs22/FullstackAssignment2/README.md

 ---

 ## How the Frontend and Backend Talk
 The FE and BE communicate through the API endpoints over HTTPS.
-The controller receives the request and passes it to the DTO, which uses FluentValidation to check the values.
-The request then goes to the service, which talks to the database through EF Core.
-C# returns a response in JSON and `app.js` receives it and renders the frontend list.
+The controller receives the request and deserializes it into a DTO, which FluentValidation validates.
+If valid, the controller passes it to the service, which talks to the database through EF Core.
+A response DTO is returned as JSON and app.js receives it and renders the frontend list.

 ---

 ## Reflection
 The C# part was straightforward — setting up an API is something we have done many times.
 The struggle was understanding JS and diagnosing it.
 The most common faults were typos.
 This isn't a very "smart" or innovative program but I think it is well working and handles faults and issues pretty well.
 In the future I will focus more on creating apps with a real purpose, this was strictly for understanding how I connect my FE and BE.

-It was really fun building a fullstack program and understanding how these things connect. 🙂
+It was really fun building a fullstack program and understanding how these things connect with each other. 🙂